Polylastic Price Reaches $0.0001 (POLX)

-Polylastic (POLX) traded 5.8% lower against the U.S. dollar during the twenty-four hour period ending at 22:00 PM E.T. on September 1st.
-During the last week, Polylastic has traded down 13.3% against the U.S. dollar.
-Polylastic has a market cap of $1.30 million and $201,358.00 worth of Polylastic was traded on exchanges in the last 24 hours.
-One Polylastic coin can currently be bought for $0.0001 or 0.00000000 BTC on major exchanges.
+Polylastic (POLX) traded 2.8% higher against the US dollar during the 24 hour period ending at 22:00 PM E.T. on September 7th.
+One Polylastic coin can now be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last week, Polylastic has traded down 8.3% against the US dollar.
+Polylastic has a market cap of $1.27 million and approximately $176,382.00 worth of Polylastic was traded on exchanges in the last day.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.